Here you will find a brief writeup on The Science Place, and it’s history. If you’re new, please start here!

 Photo taken from WayBack Machine archive of thescienceplace.org, circa 2009

-In 2007 we see the acquisition and subsequent rebranding of The Science Place to become The Museum of Nature & Science.
+In 2007, The Science Place and The Dallas Museum of Natural History decide to merge and become The Museum of Nature & Science.
+The Science Place name is phased out, and a re-branding occurs.
+The iconic green neon sign atop the 1996 lobby entryway is removed and replaced with a new sign.
 During this period, we start to see the museums embrace digital media; historical materials from this period are far easier to come by as a result.
-From this point on the museums would undergo large scale reorganization of various collections, as well as several new travelling exhibits, while a new facility was constructed in downtown Dallas as part of a cultural consolidation effort.
+From this point forward, the museum would undergo large scale reorganization of various collections, as well as several new traveling exhibits, while a new facility was constructed in downtown Dallas as part of a cultural consolidation effort.
 The final exhibition shown in Science Place I was “Planet Shark”, which ran from October 31st, 2011, to August 14th, 2012.
 At this time, all museum property and contents were moved to the new facility downtown, and all former Science Place buildings remain closed to this day.

 2012 to Present - The Perot Museum of Nature and Science